celiac-rafters0c/jon19vibart/resources/README.md

 Lambda Functions NLP JavaScript Algorithm Parallel Processing Event-driven Architecture Scalability Stay hungry, stay foolish.
 Version Control Message Queue Happiness is not something ready made.
 It comes from your own actions.
 Automation Deployment Database CI/CD
-NLP Replica Set Docker Agile Machine Learning DevOps JWT
+NLP Replica Set Docker Agile Machine Learning DevOps JWT Simplicity is the ultimate sophistication.
+Act as if what you do makes a difference.
+It does.
+Load Testing Event Sourcing Parallel Processing Zero Downtime Deployment JWT Do what you love and the money will follow.